-The anchor chart below shows the four rooms in the chocolate factory where the characters get into trouble.
+The first anchor chart shows the four rooms in the chocolate factory where the characters get into trouble.
 I plan to have my students complete the “Who?” and “What?” sections as we read the novel.
-Click on the anchor chart to see the other Charlie and the Chocolate Factory anchor chart I created with the main characters.

 The second anchor chart has the main characters from the story.
 Students write character traits on sticky notes and add them to the chart as they read the story.
 Using sticky notes is a great way to use the chart year after year.
 Students can also change the details as they read.
 First, they just remove a sticky note.
 Write a more detailed trait.
 Then place the updated sticky note on the anchor chart.